FY 2020 SBA Microloan Appropriations

 The SBA Microloan program consistently helps fill those gaps left by the private sector.
-In FY17, women-owned firms received nearly 47 percent of the number of Microloans issued, the largest share of any SBA loan program, and black entrepreneurs received nearly 33 percent of Microloans issued.
-The Friends of the SBA Microloan Program strongly support SBA’s Microloan and Microloan technical assistance programs and request Congress provide at least $35.2 million in your FY19 Appropriations bill to finance, support, and grow small businesses in communities across the country.
+The Friends of the SBA Microloan Program strongly support SBA’s Microloan and Microloan technical assistance programs and request Congress provide at least $39.5 million in the FY20 Appropriations bill to finance, support, and grow small businesses in communities across the country.

 The SBA Microloan program was authorized in 1991 (P.L.
 102-140) to provide technical assistance and small-scale loans to small businesses that are unable to qualify for conventional loans and other SBA guaranteed loans.
 Working through a network of community based intermediary lenders, the SBA Microloan program is able to finance and support new, early stage and existing businesses in underserved markets in rural and urban areas.
 The program has been successful in helping women, minorities, low-income, and veteran entrepreneurs turn their dreams into successful ventures that create jobs and grow the economy.